Pancreas divisum unmasked: a case report

 Pancreas divisum occurs during development when the ventral and dorsal buds of the pancreas do not fuse.
 It is the most common congenital anomaly of the pancreas.
 Patients with this condition are usually asymptomatic, but almost 25% of these patients experience recurrent pancreatitis, which may progress to chronic pancreatitis.
 This is a case of a 16-year-old male with a significant history of recurrent pancreatitis.
 The patient underwent a computed tomography scan which revealed pancreatitis.
 Further magnetic resonance cholangiopancreatography supported the diagnosis of pancreatic divisum.
 This case highlights the importance of considering even rare etiologies such as pancreas divisum in unexplained cases of recurrent pancreatitis.
 After ruling out the obvious etiologies (gallstones, alcohol intake, metabolic disorders), it is recommended to demand a magnetic resonance cholangiopancreatography (MRCP) to better analyze the anatomy of the biliary and the pancreatic ductal systems.
 Early confirmation of the underlying etiology and aggravating factors can improve patient outcomes and prevent the recurrence of pancreatitis.

 Pancreas divisum (PD) is a congenital malformation of the pancreatic ductal system which is characterized by the failure of fusion of the ventral and dorsal pancreatic ducts in the seventh week of foetal development [1].
-It´s a rare condition found in about 0.5-10% of the population with a lower reported rate of 1-2% in the Asian and African population [2].
+It´s a rare condition found in about 0.5-10% of the population with a lower reported rate of 1-2% in the Asian and African populations [2].
 Most cases of PD are asymptomatic (95%) [2].
 However, some may be revealed by recurrent acute pancreatitis (RAP), pancreatic-type pain or even chronic pancreatitis [2].
 Treatment options for symptomatic PD include endoscopic and surgical procedures.
 Endoscopic sphincterotomy of the minor papilla is the treatment of choice and may resolve up to 75% of the pain cases, however, its complications are not rare and can be dangerous [3,4].
 Moreover, the cannulation of the minor papilla can prove difficult and fail in up to 20% of the cases [3,4].
 In these cases or in the presence of complications such as major pancreatic change or fibrosis, surgery is the best option [4].

 Until this day, there has been no consensus on the management of PD, and because of its rarity, it is difficult to recruit enough patients for prospective randomized trials.
 In their absence, case reports and series are still the main source of information on this disease.
 To our knowledge, cases of PD in Morocco are rare and only one case has been reported so far [5].
 Here, we present a case of acute-on-chronic epigastric pain secondary to pancreatitis due to PD.
 During hospitalization, the patient was treated medically for acute pancreatitis and later discharged with recommendations for corrective surgery due to the recurrence of the symptomatology, to the multiple stenosis in the pancreatic ducts, and to the presence of gallstones.